 Hello from Santiago and our arrival day!
 Members arrived in Chile for a mix and mingle as people flew in from a myriad of locations.
 The group had the opportunity to join two tours — one to a small artisan market called Los Dominicos and then a city tour of Santiago.
 Members loved being able to support the local artisans and learn more about the city.
-In the evening, Members attended a trip briefing and cocktail hour, complete with Pisco Sours, and a three course meal featuring fresh seafood and local Chilean specialties.
+In the evening, Members attended a trip briefing and cocktail hour, complete with Pisco Sours, and a three-course meal featuring fresh seafood and local Chilean specialties.
 We even arranged for a traditional Chilean dance experience.
 In classic Exclusive Resorts style, every available moment is used to make an impression and bring the magic of the Club come alive.

 Buenos días began with a 5AM wake-up call, not a minute to waste!
 Our first bus took off around 6AM to the airport for a private charter flight to the southernmost city in the world — Ushuaia, Argentina.
 Members were treated to a Catamaran ride and lunch through the Tierra del Fuego National Park, truly taking the group to the end of the world, and then a little further!
 That afternoon the group boarded the Resolution, the newest ship in the Lindblad Expeditions Antarctic family.
 She is an absolute beauty; lots of natural light, big windows, and tons of space for indoor and outdoor gatherings and enjoyment.
-Within just a few short hours onboard, the ship had entered the Beagle Channel and was heading full steam ahead towards the infamous Drake Passage.
+Within just a few short hours onboard, the ship had entered the Beagle Channel and was heading full steam ahead toward the infamous Drake Passage.

 Officially at sea, the day was spent enjoying various lectures and briefings including one from Nick Cobbing — a National Geographic photographer — titled How to Shoot Like A National Geographic Photographer.
 Later Members were treated to a different presentation on How To Take The Best Photos on Your iPhone and an informative course from a naturalist on board focused specifically on seabirds.
 After a calm and educational day at sea, and in true Exclusive Resorts style, the Club threw the most exclusive New Year's Eve party on the continent (with a very strict guest list!).
 Members started out with singalong sea shanties before things quickly escalated into a dance floor party, complete with party favors, a DJ, and a midnight champagne toast.
 Such a fantastic way to ring in the New Year!